Man with knife stabs at least 10 on Tokyo train, starts fire | Law-Order

 - Japan

-A man brandishing a knife on a Tokyo commuter train car on Sunday stabbed several passengers before setting a fire, police said.
+A man brandishing a knife on a Tokyo commuter train on Sunday stabbed several passengers before starting a fire, police said.

 NHK public television said at least 10 passengers were injured, including one seriously.